ijazul-haq/nlpashto/readme.md

 #### Examples and Notebooks
 For related examples and Jupyter Notebooks please visit our [Kaggle profile](https://www.kaggle.com/drijaz/)
 #### Datasets and Text Corpora
-Sample datasets are available on our [Kaggle profile](https://www.kaggle.com/drijaz/), and full version of the datasets and annotated corpora can be provided on request.
+Sample datasets are available on our [Kaggle profile](https://www.kaggle.com/drijaz/), and the full version of the datasets and annotated corpora can be provided on request.

 ## Reach Us
 LinkedIn: [https://www.linkedin.com/in/drijaz/](https://www.linkedin.com/in/drijaz/)